jasonbrianhall/tetrimone/linux_midiconverter/README.md

 ./midi2wav input.mid output.wav [volume]
 ```

-The optional volume parameter defaults to 500% (value of 500).
+The optional volume parameter defaults to 500% (value of 500; max is 5000).

 ## Technical Details